boycce/monastery/docs/model/rawMethods.md

 ---
-title: ...raw methods
+title: ...collection methods
 parent: Model
+nav_order: 9
 ---

-# Raw Methods
+# Collection Methods

 These MongoDB collection methods are made available if you need to test or run any method without hooks or Monastery argument/return processing.

-These methods can be accessed via the `model._*`.
+These methods can be accessed via `model._*`.

 ## Returns